Editor's note: This story was updated on May 7, 2021.

 Levin said, "Effective messaging for Gen Zers on TikTok … looks a lot like effective health messaging elsewhere in so-called legacy media formats, such as newspapers or television.
 Messages should be scientifically accurate and evidence-based."

 In other efforts, CDC last month announced a $3 billion initiative intended to increase vaccine acceptance—and the Biden administration launched a public relations campaign that features a coalition of several hundred groups to spread positive messages about Covid-19 vaccines.
-One coalition member, NextGen America, plans to send text alerts and emails to nearly 10 million young adults to answer basic questions about the vaccines and help them figure out where to get vaccinated, STAT News reports.
+One coalition member, NextGen America, plans to send text alerts and emails to one million young adults to answer basic questions about the vaccines and help them figure out where to get vaccinated, STAT News reports.

 And some officials are leaning on colleges and universities, which—when students return to campus—are uniquely able to influence younger adults' willingness to get vaccinated by sharing positive messaging, establishing convenient vaccination sites, or even by mandating vaccination for students.
 "We know how to reach different parts of our students with the messages they need," said Sarah Van Orman, division chief of college health at the University of Southern California.